The fact that the

 Enclosed herewith is a copy

 by which you will perceive that Gen. Howard

 thinks it necessary to refer the whole matter

 back to his government for its action,

 city of Washington.

-Anson Jones to Charles Raymond, August 6, 1844.
-United States Diplomatic Correspondence, Texas Secretary of State records, Archives and Information Services Division, Texas State Library and Archives Commission.
+Anson Jones to Charles H. Raymond, August 6, 1844.
+Texas Secretary of State Records, U.S. Diplomatic Correspondence, Archives and Information Services Division, Texas State Library and Archives Commission.